Breaking change detection – Overview

 is to check your local files against your local Git repository.

-However, both the input and the schema you're checking against can be specified in multiple ways, so you can use buf breaking
+However, you can specify both the input and the schema you're checking against in multiple ways, so you can use buf breaking

 in many types of workflows.